-Eating out on the ketogenic diet can be hard, but it’s especially hard if the place you’re going to specializes in never-ending pasta bowls and bottomless breadsticks.
+Eating out on the ketogenic diet can be hard, but it’s especially hard if the place you’re going to specializes in never-ending Italian pasta bowls and bottomless breadsticks.
 The good news is, you can eat keto at Olive Garden

 We’re here to show you how to eat low-carb at Olive Garden so you can safely stay in ketosis or fat-burning mode.

 Tips For Eating Low Carb at Olive Garden

 Olive Garden is open from about 11 AM until 11 PM, so it’s a good place to go for lunch or dinner.
 You can find nutritional information for all of the dishes at Olive Garden on their website.

 This won’t help you much if you plan to customize your order, but it will give you an idea about how many calories you’re taking in.